Lihat Artikel Lainnya

 • Real-time validation: Upon submission, the MyInvois Portal conducts a real-time validation of the e-invoice.
 Once validated, a unique two-part identifier number is assigned to the e-invoice, officially acknowledging its authenticity and accuracy.

-• Notification of validation: The IRBM promptly notifies the supplier and the buyer of the validated e-invoice.
+• Notification of validation: The IRBM (LDHN) promptly notifies the supplier and the buyer of the validated e-invoice.
 This ensures all parties know the invoice status and can proceed with the necessary financial documentation and adjustments.

 • Sharing of validated e-invoice: The supplier then shares the validated e-invoice, which now includes an embedded QR code, with the buyer.
 This QR code facilitates easy access and verification of the invoice details by the buyer.